ethereum/py-wasm/README.md

 **metering.py**: Injects a function call before each sequence of unbranching instructions, along with the sum of the costs of instructions in the sequence.
 Also injects helper functions such as the metering function which adds to the current cycle count, and traps when we exceed a limit.

-Before metering (see fibonacci.wastfor more):
+Before metering (see fibonacci.wastfor more).
 ```
   (func (;0;) (type 0) (param i32) (result i32)
     (local i32 i32 i32)